caseyamcl/phpoaipmh/README.md

 Getting lists of records:
 <pre>
-    //Recs will be a Phpoaipmh\ResponseList object
+    //recs will be a Phpoaipmh\ResponseList object
     $recs = $myEndpoint->listRecords('someMetaDataFormat');

-    //NextItem will continue retrieving items even across HTTP requests,
+    //nextItem will continue retrieving items even across HTTP requests.
-    //you can conceivably keep running this loop through the *entire*
+    //You can keep running this loop through the *entire* collection you
-    //collection you are harvesting.
+    //are harvesting.
+It returns a SimpleXMLElement object, or false when
+    //there are no more records.
     while($rec = $recs->nextItem()) {
         var_dump($rec);
     }